FluentValidation/FluentValidation/README.md

 FluentValidation has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

-FluentValidation is copyright &copy; 2008-2020 [Jeremy Skinner](https://jeremyskinner.co.uk) and other contributors and is licensed under the [Apache2 license](https://github.com/JeremySkinner/FluentValidation/blob/master/License.txt).
+FluentValidation is copyright &copy; 2008-2020 .NET Foundation, [Jeremy Skinner](https://jeremyskinner.co.uk) and other contributors and is licensed under the [Apache2 license](https://github.com/JeremySkinner/FluentValidation/blob/master/License.txt).

 ### .NET Foundation